1005 N. Marion St.

 Within ten days of the DUI arrest, you should retain an attorney to help you demand a formal review hearing.
 The formal review hearing is the only way to contest the administrative suspension so that it can be invalidated.

-If you win the formal review hearing, then the administrative suspension will be removed from your driving record and your driving privileges will be restored.
+If you win the formal review hearing, the administrative suspension will be removed from your driving record, and your driving privileges will be restored.

 You will automatically win the hearing if the arresting officer or breath test operator fails to appear at the hearing (although they are permitted to appear telephonically at a duty station) after being properly served with a subpoena.